 The scan showed that it takes 21% less thought to understand and process direct mail compared to digital advertisements.
-The test also showed that brains digest information presented through direct mail more quickly.
+The test also showed that brains digest the information presented through direct mail more quickly.

 4 Ideas for Building Brand Awareness with Direct Mail

-Now let’s bring brand awareness building campaigns to life.
+Now let’s bring brand awareness-building campaigns to life.
 In this section, we’ll cover some simple ideas that companies can use to build awareness in local areas and within their industry.